pschool-in/curriculum/content/grammar/sentence-pattern.md

 Complement (C)
 Adverbial (A)
 ```

-## SUBJECT (S)
+## Subject (S)

-Subject (S) consists of nouns or pronouns.
+It consists of nouns or pronouns.
 It occurs before a verb.
-To get ‘S’ ask the question ‘Who?’ before the verb.
+To get ‘S’ ask the
+question ‘Who?’ before the verb.

-### e.g.
 ```
+eg:
-Rani dance well (Rani - Subject)
+Rani dance well.
+(Rani - Subject)
-The child broke the glass (The child - Subject)
+The child broke the glass.
+(The child - Subject)
 ```

-## VERB (V)
+## Verb (V)

-Verb (V) consists of auxiliaries or finite verbs.
-In every sentence the most important word is the verb.
-A verb shows an
+It consists of auxiliaries or finite verbs.
+In every sentence the most important
-action or activity or work done.
+word is the verb.
+A verb shows an action or activity or work done.
-### e.g.

 ```
+eg:
 He is a doctor (“Be” form verb)
 Jems wrote a letter (Main verb)
 The baby is crying (auxiliary verb + Main verb)
 ```

-## OBJECT (O)
+## Object (O)

 Object (O) - consists of nouns or noun phrases or noun clauses.
-Objects are of 2 types namely Direct object (DO) and Indirect object (IO).
+Objects are of 2
+types namely Direct object (DO) and Indirect object (IO).
+To get the object ‘O’
-To get the object ‘O’ ask the question ‘What (for things which indicates Direct object: DO)’ or ‘Whom (for persons which indicates indirect object: IO)’.
+ask the question ‘What (for things which indicates Direct object: DO)’ or ‘Whom
+(for persons which indicates indirect object: IO)’.

 ### e.g.

 ```
 He bought a pen (a pen = Object)
 He handles the computer (computer = Object)
 I saw him (him = Object)
 I gave Rosy a pen (What= Direct object; Whom=Indirect object)
 ```

 ## COMPLEMENT (C)

 Complement (C) - from the word ‘complete’.
-The words required to complete the meaning of a sentence are called Complement.
+The words required to complete the
+meaning of a sentence are called Complement.
 It completes the meaning in the
 sentence.
-Without Complement the meaning of a sentence may be incomplete or the meaning may vary.
+Without Complement the meaning of a sentence may be incomplete or the
+meaning may vary.

 ### e.g. (S V C)

 ```
 He is a dentist
 She became a journalist